 "As an orphan child I lived with a root woman named Wan who sheltered me from slavers.
 I trailed her in forests and over sere as she searched for medicinal plants, roots, and flowers.
-She taught me songs and some of her science.
+She taught me some of her science.
 How to breathe when there is no air.
 Where water hid in cactus and certain vines.
+She worshipped the natural world and encouraged me to rehearse certain songs to divine its power.

 Yet soon I was captured by Syrians.
 I lived with the camels and oxen and was treated the same.
 I ate what I could find.
 It was a happy day for me to be sold into an army where food was regular and clothes respectable.
 There I learned quickly the art of arms and the strength of command.
 In my first battle, I pointed my childish anger with a daring completely strange to me.
-I was sad, happy, breathless and hungry for more violent encounters.
-Only there could I excel and quash the loneliness inside."
+I was happy, breathless and hungry for more violent encounters.
+Only as a soldier could I excel and turn the loneliness inside into exhilaration."

 "Our ship, upon an onslaught from land, sank.
 I alone was able to swim ashore.
 As I crawled along the beach I saw no enemy waiting on a ridge above the white sand.
 But I had heard the people of this place were invisible.
 Others said they were not invisible-they were chameleons able to assume the shades they inhabited.
 They could be detected only by their smell which meant in order to encounter their odor, one had to get close enough to be killed.
-I chose not to discover which was true: invisibility or camouflage.
+I chose not to discover which was true:

+invisibility or camouflage.
 I knew there were tunnels in the sea.
 If you walk the beach and listen carefully you can hear the wind's music soughing from a certain kind of rock or swirl of sand.
 They signal an opening.
 Enter and a corridor of light shines in front of you, a hallway as dry as the Sahara, cool as the Himalayas.
 I waited in the light of that sea tunnel three days until the enemy believed me dead."

 "There is an island surrounded by a violet ocean where fish jump into your boat, or you can catch them in your hand; where trees are always bearing fruit; where birds speak as humans; where the islanders have no heads and their faces are settled in their chests.
 Once, desperate for food and water, I was cast upon their shores.
 Although they laughed at my deformity, at the hilarity of my own head rising awkwardly and vulnerably above my shoulders, they were generous.
 They fed me and tended to my needs.
 All human attributes were theirs except for one: they could not sing for they had no throats.
-When I sang for them the songs the root woman had taught me, they crowded about.
+When I sang for them the songs my mother had taught me, they crowded about.
 Tears rolled down to their waists as they wept their pleasure.
 I was difficult to sail away, so awed was I by their civilization."

 "There are armies of women who kill men in battles so fierce the moon itself hides from the ribbons of shed blood.
 They cut off their right breasts to ease the arrow shots of their long bows to lethal precision.
-For this they are called No-Breast or A-Mazon and must remain virgins until after they first kill a man.
+For this they are called No-Breast or A-Mazon and must remain virgins until after the first time they kill a man.
+With male blood they stain their hair and with his bone they sharpen their arrowheads.
 Whole regiments fall before them.
 They rule wooded nations and desert kingdoms.
+Waters and precious stones have their names.
 I have seen them and marveled at their war skills."